Manishearth/manishearth.github.io/source/drafts/async.md

 you can feed it tasks which intermittently do I/O, and the event loop takes care of swapping over to a new task when one is blocked on I/O. A crucial difference is that Tokio is single threaded, whereas the Go scheduler can use multiple OS threads for execution.
+However, you can offload CPU-critical tasks onto other OS threads and use channels to coordinate so this isn't that big a deal.

-However, code-wise this doesn't look so pretty.
+While at a conceptual level this is beginning to shape up to be similar to what we had for Go, code- wise this doesn't look so pretty.
 For the following Go code:

 ```go
 // error handling ignored for simplicity